NoneShen/Poly-document/new_chain/launch_and_test/launch.md

 - Launch your relayer.

   If you choose to develop based on poly-relayer,please propose a request to submit code developed to [github](https://github.com/polynetwork/poly-relayer) ,and execute the subcommands follows:
 > [!Note]
-> If you develop relayer apart from poly-relaye, just complete the corresponding actions.
+> If you develop relayer apart from poly-relayer, just complete the corresponding actions.
-  - Generate a poly chain wallet,and
+  - Generate a poly chain wallet,and turn to Poly Network to add  whitelist.
   - Compile the branch you developed.
   ```bash
    ./build.sh devnet/testnet/mainnet